-Two of the sweetest people you are ever likely to meet had their wedding at the Athenaeum Club on Pall Mall.
+Two of the sweetest people you are ever likely to meet had their wedding at St. Paul’s Cathedral.
 It was amazing.
 Come have a look.

 There are weddings where everything is simply amazing.
 The couple, the guests, the venues, the weather and the vendors.
 Every single one of these things occurred at Alison and Craig’s day.

 Starting in the morning at The Athenaeum Club, Alison looked absolutely stunning in her Maggie Sottero wedding dress, while her beautiful bridesmaids donned their own attire created by Alison’s extremely talented mother.
 Alison is such a sweet natured and kind person and it was such a joy to see her smiling through the morning (and throughout the day – obviously).
 Helping the bride out in the morning were Katy Angelidi and Cassandra Rizzuto who were so lovely on make up and hair – pleasure to work with you.

 Over on the groom’s side we were almost treated to a veritable comedy routine from Craig who is just one of the funniest people you are likely to come across, as well as a really really really nice guy.
 I have to admit that it was a bit cramped in the hotel room, and I was a bit envious of the massive room the ladies had in their preparation – but it did make you think outside of the box in being creative with the available space – and I do enjoy a challenge.
 With us through the day were the lovely Earthy Photography.
 We have been trying to work together for a few years now, so it was great to finally have the opportunity to see them in action.
 Mark and Marianne are two lovely people and we hope to work together again soon.